Secondary Research: Advantages, Disadvantages, and How to Use It Effectively

 8. Lack of Direct Interaction with Subjects:

 Secondary research lacks the direct interaction with subjects or participants that is characteristic of primary research.
-This absence of direct interaction can limit the depth of understanding and the ability to explore complex or nuanced issues.
+Think about it: this absence of direct interaction can limit the depth of understanding and the ability to explore complex or nuanced issues.
 The richness of qualitative data gathered through direct interaction is absent in secondary research.

 How to Use Secondary Research Effectively